EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Works : No, the server acepts the request even when the CSRF token is absent

+### 1.8 - Try to use a negative integer for the ZIP Code

+Description : Click on the "Add new employee" link on the main page, then completely fill the form with dummy data, set a negative integer for the ZIP code, and click on the "Add" button

+Acceptance : The application should refuse to add the user

+Works : No, the application accepts a negative ZIP Code

 ## 2 - List Employees page
 ### 2.1 - The page should display all employees